 2.5 miles later, we arrived at our first camp site of the week - 9 Mile Creek!
 The bear boxes were located near the trail, but we followed a small use trail up the hillside to more campsites well away from the trail, and there were lots of great flat sites here.
 There were nails posted into several of the trees for easy hanging, and we even found a clothesline we could use to hang clothes to dry.

-Our campsite was well protected within the trees, close to a pool of water that the 9 Mile Creek cascaded into, and even had the perfect fire pit complete with rocks and log benches.
+Our campsite was well protected within the trees and was close to a pool of water that the 9 Mile Creek cascaded into - perfect for pumping water throughout our stay there.
+The site even had the perfect fire pit complete with rocks and log benches.

 We were the only ones camped here for the night, even though we saw a couple other groups pass by and continue on, likely to Bearpaw, which was another 2.5 miles away.

 The sunset over the dramatic mountain layers in the distance made for some vivid red and purple hues, enhanced by the haze and smoke from distant wildfires.
 We were excited to have a campfire at night, as usually when backpacking the Sierra, most trails take you above the fireline.
 And being in a wooded forest, there was no shortage of wood to burn here at 7,546 feet.